Pi-0r-Tau/EPI-LENS/README.md

 # EPI-LENS
 **E**pilepsy **P**hotic **I**ntensity **L**evel **E**valuator for **N**euro Visual **S**timuli

 EPI-LENS is a browser extension designed to analyse video content for potentially harmful photosensitive triggers in real-time.
+Designed for use in empirical research, accessibility auditing and machine learning dataset generation.

-It provides detailed metrics and analytics for researchers and accessibility specialists and exports as CSV and JSON.
+Extracts temporal, spatial and spectral metrics from video content and exports data as CSV and JSON.

 ## Use Cases